 Gallium scans: Gallium-67 is the tracer used in this test to look for cancer in certain organs.
 It can also be used for a whole body scan.
 The scanner looks for places where the gallium has collected in the body.
 These areas could be infection, inflammation, or cancer.

-A special type of antibody made in the lab, called a monoclonal antibody, can be designed to stick to substances found only on the surface of cancer cells.
+Sometimes a special type of antibody made in the lab, called a monoclonal antibody, can be designed to stick to substances found only on the surface of cancer cells.
 A radioactive substance can be attached to the monoclonal antibody, which is then given into a vein.
 It travels in the bloodstream until it gets to the tumor and sticks to it.
 This causes the tumor to “light up” when seen through a special scanner.
-Some examples of monoclonal antibody scanning used to look at cancers are the ProstaScint® scan for prostate cancer, the OncoScint® scan for ovarian cancer, and the CEA-Scan® for colon cancer.
+Your doctor can give you more information if it's recommended that you have one of these tests.

 The steps needed to prepare for a nuclear medicine scan depend on the type of test and the tissue that will be studied.
 Some scans require that you don’t eat or drink for 2 to 12 hours before the test.
 For others, you may be asked to take a laxative or use an enema.
 Be sure your doctor or nurse knows everything you take, even over-the-counter drugs, vitamins, and herbs.
 You may need to avoid some medicines (prescription and over-the-counter) before the test.
 Your health care team will give you instructions.